Poikilos/EnlivenMinetest/webapp/README.md

 # EnlivenMinetest webapp
 EnlivenMinetest Node.js webapp for web management of minetest
+* Before using this webapp, make sure you have installed minetest to
+  $HOME/minetest with the RUN_IN_PLACE option (this option is true by default in Final Minetest builds).
+In the future, this webapp should ask you which minetest to use.
-* Must run as same user as minetestserver, and neither should be root!
+* Must run as same user as minetestserver, and neither should be root.

 ## Install
 * Using Terminal, cd to your EnlivenMinetest/webapp diretory, then: